daniel-ansari/rails-craft/README.md

 4. **Rename the Application**

-   Look for DaisyOnRails and daisy_on_rails and replace with your app name (e.g. Myapp)
+   Look for Rails Craft and daisy_on_rails and replace with your app name (e.g. Myapp)

 ## Initial Setup